Last Updated on

 This means “thanks for calling back” in English.
 You can use this expression on the phone, but make sure you know the correct way to say hello on the telephone.
 It is different than the phrases you’d use to say hello in person.

 You can say this version of “thank you” in Korean to express “thank you for coming.”
 You might use this phrase to thank a friend for coming to a get together, or thank a colleague for attending an event you organized.

 10. 어떻게 감사를 드려야 할지 모르겠네요 (eotteoke gamsareul deuryeoya halji moreugenneyo)

 This means “I don’t know how to thank you” in English.
 It’s a formal way of saying thank you, and ends in an exclamation.

 Responses to “Thank You” in Korean

 There are a variety of ways that you can respond to someone when they say “thank you” to you.
+Learning them will be useful so you can give a polite reply.
 Let’s go through a few.

 1. 아니에요 (anieyo)

 This is a way of saying “you’re welcome”.
 You should stretch it out in an elongated way to make it extra kind.
 The phrase comes from the word “아니다 (anida)”, which means “no”.
-It’s similar to saying “it was nothing, don’t mention it.”
+It’s similar to saying “it was nothing, don’t mention it” in English.